IndrajeetPatil/ggstatsplot/paper/paper.md

 d. provides an easy way to evaluate *absence* of an effect using a Bayesian framework,

-e. forces researchers/readers to evaluate statistical assumptions of a model in the context of the underlying data (Figure 2), and
+e. encourages researchers/readers to evaluate statistical assumptions of a model in the context of the underlying data (Figure 2), and

 f. is easy and simple enough that somebody with little-to-no coding experience can use it without making an error.